Manhattanhenge 2023: When and where to watch in New York City

 - Plan ahead: Be sure to check the weather and stake out your spot well before the sunset.
 As with any big event in New York City, Manhattanhenge attracts crowds.

 - Pick the right street: Find a street with an unobstructed view of the horizon.
 NYC Parks has outlined the best streets to witness the moment.
-They are:57th Street42nd Street34th Street23rd Street14th StreetTudor City Overpass, ManhattanHunter's Point South Park in Long Island City, Queens
+They are: Manhattan57th Street42nd Street34th Street23rd Street14th StreetTudor City OverpassQueensHunter's Point South Park in Long Island City

 - Bring the right equipment and check your settings: If you really want the perfect shot, bring a tripod and a quality camera.
 Make sure your settings are ready for the low-light conditions.
 Pick a high aperture setting such as F/16 and make sure your ISO is the lowest possible for your camera.